Olbers' paradox: Statement

+Solution

+Edgar Allan Poe's essay Eureka (1848) anticipated some qualitative aspects of the solution, saying:

 Were the succession of stars endless, then the background of the sky would present us a uniform luminosity, like that displayed by the Galaxy – since there could be absolutely no point, in all that background, at which would not exist a star.
 The only mode, therefore, in which, under such a state of affairs, we could comprehend the voids which our telescopes find in innumerable directions, would be by supposing the distance of the invisible background so immense that no ray from it has yet been able to reach us at all.

+The first to publish a solution in scientific literature was Johann Heinrich von Mädler in 1858, suggesting that a finite age universe could resolve the paradox.
+Mädler's work was popularized by Frederik Kaiser in his 1860 popular science book.

+Harrison argues that the first to set out a satisfactory mathematical resolution of the paradox was Lord Kelvin, in a little-known 1901 paper.
+Kelvin did not cite Olbers or Chesseux, and was unaware of Mädler's solution.
+Kelvin resolution was popularized by Harlow Shapley and quickly became the standard solution to the issue.

-The paradox and resolution
+Paradox and resolution

 The paradox is that a static, infinitely old universe with an infinite number of stars distributed in an infinitely large space would be bright rather than dark.

 The paradox comes in two forms: flux within the universe and the brightness along any line of sight.
 The two forms have different resolutions.